 - Action Film, Quiet Drama Scene: The scene where Amy reveals why she broke up with Rory as they wait for the Doctor.

 - And Then John Was a Zombie: Turns out Oswin only thinks she's still human.

 - Alliterative Name: Oswin Oswald.

-- Arc Words: "Run you clever boy, and remember."; "I don't know where I am."
+- Arc Words: "Run you clever boy, and remember." and "I don't know where I am."

-- Armor-Piercing Slap: Rory gets two, courtesy of Amy.
+- Armour-Piercing Slap: Rory gets two, courtesy of Amy.
 The first is played for laughs ("Amy it's me.
-Do you remember me?" slap) and the second is played for drama during their argument ("Give me your arm.
-AMY!" slap).
+Do you remember me?" [slap]) and the second is played for drama during their argument ("Give me your arm.
+AMY!" [slap]).

-- Armor-Piercing Question: About cooking ingredients, believe it or not.
+- Armour-Piercing Question: About cooking ingredients, believe it or not.
 Where, oh where, does someone get eggs and milk on a prison planet for Daleks?